 These are books that you can use to introduce the topics presented to other children, teachers, and adults.
 You’ll want to read them over and over again after eagerly adding them to your ever-growing classroom library.

-Who Are You?: Ella The Enchanted Princess is a story about a young princess named Ella who was different from other princesses, she has no hair.
-Join along this sweet story about this adorable princess!
+Who Are You?: Ella The Enchanted Princess is a story about a young princess named Ella who is different from other princesses; she has no hair.
+Join this sweet story about this adorable princess!

 The Invisible Boy is a gentle story that shows how small acts of kindness can help children feel included and allow them to flourish.
 Any parent, teacher, or counselor looking for material that sensitively addresses the needs of quieter children will find this book a valuable and important resource.